JamieBali/gameSolvers/README.md

 # Game Solvers

 Here I will compile a collection of solvers I have produced for online games.
-These are not optimal solutions, but are functional and sometimes silly.
+These are not necessarily optimal solutions, and there are probably more efficient ways of solving these games, but they are functional (mostly).

 ## Colordle Bookmarklet